pkliui/machine-learning/README.md

 *

+## Data sets

+### Train-test-validate
+* Split data into training, validation (optional) and testing

+* If no validation:  *Apply 1x to test set
+* If validation: *Apply to test set and refine, apply 1x to validation

+### Size
+* Avoid small sample sizes
+**Large samples : 60%-train /  20%-test / 20%-validate
+**Medium sample size: 60%-train / 40%-test
+**Small sample size: Do cross-validation, report caveat of small sample size

+### Tips
+* Set test/validation set saside
+* Randomly sample training and test
+* As much diversity as possible - random assignment does this

+## Prediction errors

+* In-sample error
+* Out-of-sample error = generelazitation error

+* Is it a cat or not?
+* True positive - it is a cat, and the model confirms this is a cat
+* False positive - it is NOT a cat, but the model confirms this is a cat
+* True negative - it is NOT a cat and the model rejects this is a cat
+* False negative - it is a cat, but the model rejects this is a cat

+* **Sensitivity - Pr(positive test | cat) = TP / (TP + FN)   - if you want few missed positives
+* **Specificity - Pr(negative test | not a cat) = TN / (FP + TN)   -  if you want few negatives called positives
+* **Posititve Predictive Value - Pr(cat | positive test) = TP / (TP + FP)
+* **Negative Predictive Value - Pr(not a cat | negative test) = TN / (FN + TN)
+* **Accuracy - Pr(correct outcome) = (TP+TN) / (TP + FP + FN + TN)   - weights false positives and negatives equally

+* Mean squared error (or root mean sq. error) - continuous data, sensitive to outliers
+* Median absolute deviation - cont. data, often more robust

+## Cross-validation
+* k-fold CV:
+- large k = low bias, high variance ("overfitting")
+- small k = high bias, low variance ("underfitting")

+* **For cross validation,  the data MUST be picked by random sampling without replacement** (if you picked no. 1 you will not going to pick it again until you gone thru the whole dataset - *COMPARE to SGD where the option with replacement is preferrable!*)
+* For CV, picking data **with replacement** will result in an **underestimation of an error** (apparently because we may randomly pick the same data again and again)

 ## Underfitting and overfitting
 ### Underfitting
 * Underfitting means the model was not trained sufficiently long and performs poorly both on train and validation data.